Algebraization of infinite summation: Introduction

 Infinite sums occur naturally throughout mathematics.
 Infinite series over $\R$ provide a standard example, and this form of infinite summation generalizes algebraic binary addition.
 In algebra, normally one can only add finitely many things, and so infinite sums are classically handled by topological or measure-theoretic methods.
 In this paper an algebraic framework is developed to help handle such sums.

-This new framework is able to cover a variety of different forms of infinite summation.
+This new framework covers a variety of different forms of infinite summation.
 A wide range of examples are presented to emphasize its generality.
 Surprisingly, among the diversity of examples, certain common conditions arise as touchstones.
-Indeed, these conditions and variants thereof have appeared explicitly throughout the literature for decades, such as in the context of ``partial summation of mappings'' \cite{Kuros}, ``summation methods'' \cite{KatzStraus}, ``agreeable categories'' \cite{Corner}, ``partially additive monoids'' \cite{ArbibManes1978}, ``$\Sigma$-monoids'' \cite{Higgs} (later expanded to other $\Sigma$-structures; see \cite{AndresMHeunen} for an overview of the recent relevant literature), and quite recently ``summation structures'' \cite{AriManny}.
+Indeed, these conditions and variants thereof have appeared explicitly throughout the literature for decades, such as in the context of ``partial summation of mappings'' \cite{Kuros}, ``summation methods'' \cite{KatzStraus}, ``agreeable categories'' \cite{Corner}, ``partially additive monoids'' \cite{ArbibManes1978}, ``$\Sigma$-monoids'' \cite{Higgs} (later expanded to other $\Sigma$-structures; see \cite{AndresMHeunen} for an overview of the recent relevant literature), and quite recently ``summability spaces'' \cite{BKKPS} and ``summation structures'' \cite{AriManny}.
 Though we shall call these common conditions ``axioms'' the reader should think of them only as \emph{potential} axioms, since different forms of infinite summation may satisfy different combinations of the conditions, or none of the conditions at all.

 A significant portion of the paper is dedicated to motivating these axioms, including exploring their consequences as well as their drawbacks.
 One such motivation is the goal to infinitize the usual axioms of groups and rings, as much as possible.
 It turns out that associativity is the trickiest axiom to handle.
-If taken to the extreme, infinite associativity prevents the existence of additive inverses, a well known consequence of the Eilenberg-Mazer swindle.
+If taken to the extreme, infinite associativity prevents the existence of additive inverses, a well known consequence of the Eilenberg-Mazur swindle.
 The technique inherent in the swindle generalizes greatly, as shown in Section \ref{Section:Assoc}.
 Not only in that section, but in all results throughout the paper, we make it clear which axioms are needed for the results to hold.
 In other words, we peel away, as much as possible, the detritus of irrelevant assumptions and conditions.
 Indeed, one of the main results of this paper is a succinct axiomatization of algebraic properties of infinite summation found in endomorphism rings (ultimately laid out in Theorem \ref{Thm:MainBigLeftReord}).
 Similarly, the absolutely convergent series, after a minor extension, are described as a maximal system satisfying certain constraints (see Proposition \ref{Prop:AbsoluteSeriesCategorical}).

 Another important consequence of this framework is that it clarifies the extent to which topology interacts with infinite sums.
 This is described in Sections \ref{Section:TopologyRecovered} through \ref{Section:UncondSums}, with special emphasis given to the methods of partial summation and unconditional summation.
 Interestingly, when infinite summation arises from limits of partial sums under a topology, and one forgets the topology, then a refinement of the original topology is often recoverable from the sums alone (see the discussion near the end of Section \ref{Section:PerfectingPartial}).